azaurus1/terraform-provider-pinot/docs/index.md

 ### Optional

 - `auth_token` (String) The auth token for the Pinot controller.
 - `auth_type` (String) The auth type for the Pinot controller.
-Options are 'Bearer' or 'Basic', anything not matching will default to basic
+Default is 'Basic', Options are 'Basic' or 'Bearer'.
 - `controller_url` (String) The URL of the Pinot controller.